krishnapandey24/krishnapandey24/README.md

 Hi 👋 My name is Krishna
 ========================

-Mobile App Developer
+Android App Developer
 --------------------

-* 🌍  I'm From India
+🙋‍♂️About Me:
+I am a third-year engineering student, pursuing a bachelor’s degree in Computer Science and Engineering.

+* 📱 I’m good at developing Android Apps with Java and Kotlin.
-* 🧠  I'm currently learning React JS
+* 🌱 I’m currently learning Data Structures & Algorithms and ReactJS.
-* 🤝  I'm open to collaborating on Android Apps
+* 👯 I’m looking to collaborate on Open source projects.
 * ✉️  You can contact me at [krishnapandey2405@gmail.com](mailto:krishnapandey2405@gmail.com)